Link Search Menu Expand Document

 The overall FP cost Coin Toss adds to your Technique is equal to the sum of the following:

-• ½ of the highest positive FP cost in both Coin Slots.
+• ½ of the highest positive FP cost in both Slots; if there's a tie, choose one.

-• +1 FP for each Trait included in the Coin Slot with the most Traits.
+• +1 FP for each Trait included in the Slot with the most Traits.

-• -1 FP if one of the Coin Slots is empty.
+• -1 FP if one of the Slots is empty.

-• If either Coin Slot has a negative FP cost, include ½ of it in Coin Toss' FP cost.
+• If either Slot has a negative FP cost, take ½ of away from Coin Toss' FP cost.

 If after this Coin Toss would have a negative FP cost, you can treat it as a negative Trait instead.